You can lose your period and still have hypothalamic amenorrhea, even if you are at “normal” weight.

 There are a few things I learned (from the book and from my own experience) that showed me that low BMI isn't a good criteria for “diagnosing” hypothalamic amenorrhea.

 - You may lose your period only because of overtraining, even if you eat sufficiently.
 Read Christina's story to learn more about it.
 Constant training means constant stress on the body.
 Some of us handle it better, others worse.
 Even though exercise may alleviate our mental stress, it is physical stress for the body.

 - If you ever lost some weight, even if it was just 10 pounds and even if it happened years ago, that may have been enough to stop normal hormonal production.
 For example, ten years ago, I lost 30 pounds.
 Over time, I gained about 20 back, but I still didn't get my period.
 Part of it was because as I switched from running to strength training, I put on a lot of muscle but not so much fat (see point 1 above).
 But the damage I did 10 years ago, was still affecting me.
 My period came back when I gained back all 30 lbs, and no, it wasn't just muscle — I needed more body fat too.

 - If you limit your calories or try different diets over and over again, you may lose your period, even if you aren't underweight.
 Our bodies don't like this type of yo-yoing.
 Say that you're limiting your calories a lot and your body is starving.
 At one point, you can't handle it anymore and you binge, eating all you can.
-Of course your body doesn't feel safe to produce hormones you need for normal functioning, if you keep going from one extreme to another.
+Your body doesn't feel safe and your hormone production may be disturbed if you keep going from one extreme to another.

 - We’re all different!
-I want to repeat it one more time: We're all different!
+Let me say it one more time: We're all different!
 There are women who can do figure competitions, drop their body fat percentages to 15 and still have a period and even get pregnant fairly easily.
 And then there's you, with BMI 22, 23 or 24 and NOT getting a period.
 It doesn't sound fun but that's just how we are – different.
-Our eyes, skin color and hair are different, and so is our natural body weight, as well as our ability to handle stress, physical, physiological, mental and emotional.
+Our eyes, skin color and hair are different, and so is our natural body weight, as well as our ability to handle stress, physical, mental and emotional.

 If you’re someone who doesn’t have a period but isn’t underweight, know that you may still have hypothalamic amenorrhea.
 I was like that and despite of not wanting to admit it, that was exactly the case.